feidfoe/learning-not-to-learn/README.md

 2. Pretrained model : If you don't want to use the pretrained parameters, erase the 'use_pretrain' and 'checkpoint' flags from the 'train.sh' script.
 They are trained without using the unlearning algoorithm.
 The checkpoint file can be found [here](https://drive.google.com/file/d/1mEpKquM8XAkaZXmyvtaszv49fjDp9Gd_/view?usp=sharing)

 3. Dataset : Colored-MNIST dataset is constructed by the protocol proposed in https://arxiv.org/abs/1812.10352.
-They can be found [here](https://drive.google.com/file/d/11K-GmFD5cg3_KTtyBRkj9VBEnHl-hx_Q/view?usp=sharing)
+They can be found [here](https://drive.google.com/file/d/11K-GmFD5cg3_KTtyBRkj9VBEnHl-hx_Q/view?usp=sharing).
+More details for the datasets are in dataset directory.

 ## Usage
 First, download the pretrained model and dataset.